powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/core-problem-filler.md

 ### Impact of rangeActions on FlowCnecs flows

+**The following equation is the RAO's keystone, linking a FlowCnec's flow to linear range actions' setpoints.**

 $$
 \begin{equation}
 F(c) = f_{n}(c) + \sum_{r \in \mathcal{RA(s)}} \sigma_n (r,c,s) * [A(r,s) - \alpha_{n}(r,s)] , \forall (c) \in